kylerky/verified_lockfree_stack/README.md

 # How to Verify the Code Using Stainless

-For some reasons, `sbt` is not able to locate the `StainlessPlugin` from the public repositories, which makes us to run `stainless` manually.
+For some reasons, `sbt` is not able to locate the `StainlessPlugin` in public repositories, which makes us to run `stainless` manually.

 Under the root directory of the project, run the following command: